xemantic/shader-web-background/README.md

 <script src="https://xemantic.github.io/shader-web-background/dist/shader-web-background.min.js"></script>
 ```

+#### Option C - Download

+In the future I will publish `shader-web-background` to npm.
+For now you can just
+download the latest minified distribution together with source map.

 ### Step 2 - Add your fragment shaders

 You will need at least one fragment shader defined like this: